Jonah Heim Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in MLB.

-- The Rays have the second-ranked team ERA among all league pitching staffs (3.69).
+- The Rays have a 3.71 team ERA that ranks first among all league pitching staffs.

-- Rays pitchers combine to allow 101 home runs (one per game), the ninth-fewest in the league.
+- The Rays allow the ninth-fewest home runs in baseball (103 total, 1.1 per game).

-- In his most recent appearance on Saturday, July 8 against the Atlanta Braves, the righty threw five innings, allowing four earned runs while surrendering five hits.
+- Littell (0-1) takes the mound for the Rays to make his third start this season.

-- The 22-year-old has put up an ERA of 5.28, with 11.7 strikeouts per nine innings, in 13 games this season.
-Opponents have a .265 batting average against him.
+- His most recent time out came out of the bullpen on Sunday, July 9 when the right-hander threw two innings against the Atlanta Braves, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.